GPSnoopy/BelgianChocolateDuke3D/README.md

 ## Requirements

-An original copy of [Duke Nukem 3D](https://3drealms.com/catalog/duke-nukem-3d_27/) (specifically the DUKE3D.GRP file from the original CD in binary working directory (and with rw permissions?)).
+An original copy of [Duke Nukem 3D](https://3drealms.com/catalog/duke-nukem-3d_27/).
+Specifically the DUKE3D.GRP file from the original CD in binary working directory.

 ## Build